+Pre-requisites: GGEO2233
-GGEO3233 HYDROLOGICALMODELLING(3 Credits)Semester 2Level 3 Pre-requisites: GGEO2233 Course Content: This course covers the following topics: Spatial and temporal variations in precipitation.
-Creation of rainfall maps using isohyetal, arithmetic mean and Theissen polygon method.
-Statistical methods for calculating return periods for rainfall and flood data.

-- Hydrograph separation using computational methods and calculation of baseflow, inter and overland flow.
+- Spatial and temporal variations in precipitation.
+Creation of rainfall maps using isohyetal, arithmetic mean and Theissen polygon method. - Statistical methods for calculating return periods for rainfall and flood data. - Hydrograph separation using computational methods and calculation of baseflow, inter and overland flow.
 Types of flooding and flood hazards in Jamaica.
-Climate change and hydrological hazards. - Hydrologic Simulation models, steps in watershed modelling, description of models principles, mainly HEC HMS models Flood plain hydraulics principles and concepts of HEC RAS (1D) model including case studies. - Hydraulic properties of aquifers and their methods of determination.
+Climate change and hydrological hazards. - Hydrologic Simulation models, steps in watershed modelling, description of models principles, mainly HEC HMS models Flood plain hydraulics - principles and concepts of HEC RAS (1D) model including case studies. - Hydraulic properties of aquifers and their methods of determination.
 Groundwater flow calculations and flow variation under different climatic and non-climatic conditions. - Geophysical and geological investigations for groundwater sources.
 Groundwater contamination and transport model.
 Groundwater wells: types and methods of drilling. - Water resources of the Caribbean, with special emphasis on Jamaica.
 Climate change and challenges in the water sector: Jamaica and the Caribbean.

-• 2 hours written examination 50%

-• Course Work: 50%

-• Laboratory Project 40%

-• Field Trip Report 10%
+Laboratory Project 40%Field Trip Report 10%

+GGEO3332 DISASTER MANAGEMENT

-GGE03332 DISASTER MANAGEMENT(3 Credits)Semester 2Level 3 Pre-requisites: GEOG2231 and GEOG2232, or any two of: GEOL2 or Permission of HOD Course Content: This course covers the following topics: An introduction to the basic principles and techniques in disaster management.
+Pre-requisites: GEOG2231 and GEOG2232, or any two of: GEOL2

+or Permission of HOD

+• An introduction to the basic principles and techniques in disaster management.

 A study of theory, hazards, vulnerability, response capability, risk Evaluation, disaster scenarios, disaster management, preparedness, prevention, emergency response, and simulation.